longturn/freeciv21/docs/Coding/hacking.rst

 several coordinate systems.
 The distinction becomes important when we start to use non-standard maps (see above).

-Here is a diagram of coordinate conversions for a classical Map.
+Here is a diagram of coordinate conversions for a classical map.

 .. code-block:: rst